▶︎ ▶︎ participation

 _________

-1 in political life of representative democracies they may appear under these and a number of various names, although not really meaning direct participation (in the understanding that participation means an 'indirect' one)
+1 in political life of representative democracies such bodies may appear under these and other names (e.g. 'Citizen' Juries' of the '70ies), not really meaning or being citizens' direct participation, in the understanding that 'participation' means an 'indirect' one (similar note on previous page) · · · key words & theory

 1 to asses, compare to which extent specific processes are directly participative (or not, not yet), we propose our tools · · · tools ▲

-2 direct democracy – developed representative democracy, e.g. in the 'democracy labs' of Switzerland, or some US states · · · key words & theory
+3 direct democracy – developed representative democracy · · · key words & theory

 _________